RommelTJ/ExercisesAndAlgorithms/interview_tips/10-CommonIssuesAndHowToFixThem.md

 And of course, real interviews are very effective as "mock interviews" :) Reach out to some more companies and try to get some extra interviews.

+## Onsite interviews

+### What should I do the day before an onsite interview?

+There's a lot to say about this, and getting yourself into the best possible headspace the day before a big onsite can make a huge difference!
+Read our full guide on what to do in the 24 hours before a big onsite interview.

+### My whiteboard always gets really messy :/

+This is pretty common, and it can actually be a big problem.
+A messy whiteboard makes it more likely that you or your interviewer will get totally lost trying to understand your code, especially when you come back to it a few minutes later to walk through it with a sample input.
+Here are some tips:

+Start in the very top-left corner of the board.
+Most people's instinct is to leave some margin on the left and top of the board, so their code comes out "centered."
+But this just ends up leaving you with less space.
+And you want all the space you can get.

+Leave blank space between each line as you write your code.
+This makes it much easier to add an extra line later.

+Take an extra second to carefully name each variable.
+Don't rush this part!
+It might seem like this'll slow you down, but using more descriptive variable names actually ends up saving you time in the end.
+Few reasons why:

+1. You're less likely to confuse your interviewer, which means you don't have to waste time explaining things.
+2. You're less likely to confuse yourself, especially later on when you go back and walk through your code with a sample input to see if it works.